 Katie is most looking forward to designing and leading musical workshops for members of the public which will not only teach them about Coney Street’s musical history, but will demonstrate that anybody can get involved with composing and performing music.

-Lizzie Hodgson is a Research Trainee on the Street Life project, assisting with the Heritage Research strand.
+Lizzie Hodgson is a Research Assistant on the Street Life project, assisting with the Heritage Research strand.
 She has previously worked at the York Mansion House where she developed her knowledge of the civic history of York.

 Lizzie is keen to discover the stories of individuals who lived, worked and worshiped in Coney Street and help communities and businesses today feel more connected with its history.